|Utility Accounting Software & Services|

 All data entered into Utility Manager resides safely behind your organization's firewall on your servers.
 Moreover, you both own and control access to the database and the information contained in the database.

-The Utility Manager software can range in price from a low of $7,495 for the basic Utility Manager Pro package to $19,995 or more for Utility Manager Server.
+The Utility Manager software (for your network) can range in price from a low of $4,995 for the Utility Manager Pro package to $14,995 for Utility Manager Server.
 Both versions of the Utility Manager software offer several advanced software modules for an additional cost.
-A special discount of $2,500 on the prices listed above is available to ALL customers if our database construction "hot start" service is included with your software order.
+Both versions of Utility Manager are installed on your network, behind your organization's firewall.

-For a review of pricing, discounts, and other "at a glance" information on Utility Manager Pro and Utility Manager Server, please see Compare Utility Manager Pro to Utility Manager Server.
+For a review of pricing, discounts, and other "at a glance" information on Utility Manager and The Energy Center, please see Compare Utility Manager and The Energy Center.

 Yes!
-Ease of use is considered one of Utility Manager's great strengths.
-Utility Manager has highly intuitive "point & click" menus that most people quickly master.
-It's easy to navigate between different areas of the program and complete the task at hand, whether that's setting up your database, adding utility bills, auditing your utility bills, completing reports, and so on.
+Ease of use is considered one of Utility Manager (for your network) and The Energy Center's (100% web-based) great strengths.
+Both programs have highly intuitive "point & click" menus that most people quickly master.
+It's easy to navigate between different areas of each program and complete the task at hand, whether that's setting up your database, adding utility bills, auditing your utility bills, completing reports, and so on.

 Utility Manager ships with a very extensive printed Users Guide which is also available online through the Help menu.